 For example, we already saw my client's sleep analysis that showed frequent wakings.
-The Oura Ring also tracks things like your HR throughout the night.
+The Oura Ring also tracks things like your HR throughout the night (use ALEXF code for discount).
 You may have a few nights with and then without ear plugs.
 After this experiment you can look back and see if there were changes to your heart rate patterns.
 Maybe the nights you didn't use the ear plugs you have many spikes in your heart rate despite not waking.
 This is a good sign that something was stimulating the body throughout the night.

 Or you may simply use the ring's data to track your quality of sleep in general.
 There are many ways to use it, but as the saying goes - If you cannot measure it you can't improve it.